ajahne/blog/_drafts/2018-3-14-const-let-var-best-practices.md

 Ready?
 Let's go!

 ## Goals of these best practices
-- Simplify where and when to use the different variable declaration types
+- Define a standard variable declaration ruleset
 - Make our code consistent and easier to read
 - Signal code intent (i.e. is this variable meant to change or not)
-- Avoid unintended issues (e.g. hoisting, global scope pollution)
+- Avoid unintended issues (e.g. [hoisting]({{ site.baseurl }}{% post_url 2018-2-19-javascript-hoisting %}), global object pollution)

 ## Use `const` by default
 A variable should represent one thing.
-Declaring our variables with `const` helps us achieve this goal as we cannot set a new value for our identifier once it has been initialized.
+Declaring our variables with `const` helps us achieve this goal as we cannot change the assignment of our identifier once it has been initialized.
 We also leave a message (i.e. signal) in our code to our future selves and future developers that this variable should not be reassigned.

 > `const` is not a value that doesn't change, but rather it is an identifier that does not get reassigned.